aixiwang/receive_eis_publish/README.md

 # receive_eis_publish
-use pyzmq to receive eis publish data
+use pyzmq to receive eis published data.